raf-lim/lem-dev/README.md

 ```

 ## Installing Docker
-To install Docker head over to [the official documentation](https://docs.docker.com/get-docker/) and find instructions for your Operating System.
-With Docker Desktop you can start Docker conveniently from the tray.
+To install Docker, head to [the official documentation](https://docs.docker.com/get-docker/).
+You can find instructions for your Operating System there.
+With Docker Desktop, you can start Docker conveniently from the tray.
 Make sure Docker is up and running:
 ```
 docker --version
 ```

-## Getting your hands on the project
+## Running the project
 Clone the repository (make sure you have git installed):
 ```
 git clone https://github.com/LemCommunity/lem.git